Want your lab affiliated with APCS? Fill out the APCS Affiliated Lab Form..

 Lyon Neuroscience Research Center CNRL

-Director: Barbara Tillmann (team); Olivier Bertrand (institute)
+Director: Dr. Barbara Tillmann (team); Dr. Olivier Bertrand (institute)

 Affiliated Graduate Programs: Doctoral School in Neurosciences and Cognition